cameronandwilding/CWTest_Behat/README.md

 5. Update your local configuration
 ------------------------------------
-In your Test folder, inside `Behat/behat.local.yml`, update:
+In your Test folder, edit `Behat/behat.local.yml`.
+Update:

 * the `base_url` to your local site url
 * the `drupal_root` value to the path to your local drupal installation.